 The PRDOH has continued to ensure the implementation of Section 3 with subrecipients and direct contractors using CDBG-DR funding.
-During Q3-2022, we note that active programs such as the R3 Program, LIHTC and City Revitalization found in DRGR have agreements and contracts that were awarded or executed prior to November 30, 2020.
-Because of this, the current format for federal reporting in DRGR will not capture the full story or breadth of efforts and data that has been occurring at the contractors and project level.
+During Q4-2022, we note that active programs such as the R3 Program, LIHTC and City Revitalization found in DRGR have agreements and contracts that were awarded or executed prior to November 30, 2020.
+Because of this, the current format for federal reporting in DRGR will not capture the full story or breadth of efforts and data tha has been occurring at the contractors and prject level.
 These program subrecipients and contractors continue to report under 24 CFR 135 while in the CR program there are some that will also report under the new rule 24 CFR 75.
-The PRDOH Compliance team have extracted information and data from the old rule reporting and included it within the summaries for HUDa???s review and consideration as part of this narrative.
+The PRDOH Compliance team have extracted information and data from the old rule reporting and included it within the summaries for HUDa??s review and consideration as part of this narrative.
 In previous conversations, PRDOH has provided feedback to HUD on the difficulty for subrecipients and contractors to differentiate activities being performed with national objective.
 In our conversations with HUD representatives, we arrived at a mutual understanding regarding the difficulty of tracking national objective within Section 3 reporting.
 For this reason, our final data included within the LMI and UN categories for programs such as Non-Federal Match and City Revitalization will reflect data accordingly.
+The Non-Federal Match program primarily uses FEMA funding prior to the use of CDBG-DR/CDBG MIT funding, therefore, it is generally expected that much construction work may have been completed prior to the program of work may have been completed prior to the request for a matching payment, at which time no further construction will be performed- which translates as no new project hours or Section 3 reported hours.